NielErykDeTorres004/HPQC/week2/README.md

 | 1,000,000  | 1.024s     | 0.980s     | 0.923s          | 0.957s          |
 | 10,000,000 | 10.329s    | 10.334s    | 10.879s         | 10.912s         |

 Both languages end up similarly slow here which surprised me.
-The bottleneck is just writing to the terminal so the language doesnt really matter.
+The bottleneck is just writing to the terminal so the language doesn't really matter.
 The C internal time at 1M coming out slightly higher than external is weird, probably just OS scheduling noise.

 For large n internal and external times converge, for small n external is noticeably higher because process startup overhead dominates.